-Once you’ve created tension, you do not want to dispel it immediately.
+Once that tension is there, you do not want to dispel it immediately.
 Dangle the resolution in front of the reader’s nose, always just out of reach.
-Think of an incident, in life or one you’ve read about, where a pressing situation arises, but all of a sudden it’s over, the tension gone.
+Think of an incident, in life or one you’ve read about, where a pressing situation arises, but all of a sudden it’s over and everyone returns to their normal routines—the tension gone.

+Imagine this.
 You hear a noise in the next room, but you know you’re alone in the house.
 The keys of the piano jingle inside.
 Your heart freezes, but you toughen your resolve and pull open the door.
 And the cat runs out.
-Bit anti-climactic.
+Bit anti-climactic?

 How could the tension be prolonged?
 Could the character get a phone call, one they must answer, or does someone knock on the front door?
 They want to uncover what’s going on in the room, but not just yet.